Building Infrastructure for Collective Problem-Solving: 100Kin10 Project Teams

 The program cycle begins with the full cohort of teams convening.
 Teams get to know each other and create the initial plans for their work together.
 Teams then have bi-weekly virtual work sessions to make progress against their goals.
 100Kin10 provides logistical support from helping to schedule meetings and setting up Zoom calls, to joining the calls to take notes and help move next steps forward.
 Mid-cycle, all teams come together again for another intensive work session and to give and receive feedback with other teams.
 Teams then continue their virtual work sessions and end by documenting their learnings and/or creating a concrete output that can be shared and used by others in the field.
 Throughout the cycle, the program team facilitates synergistic connections across the cohort, assists with desk and primary research, provides design/formatting of work products, and conducts leadership coaching.

-My role is to oversee the program; design the overall structure for the work; design, produce, and facilitate the full-cohort convenings and other touchpoints such as leader and member application processes, program onboarding, tools, templates, and resources; develop and manage internal processes and resources (such as mechanisms for tracking recruitment, engagement tracking dashboards, etc); as well as managing and mentoring the program team who support and coordinate the work of the Project Teams and developing and maintaining our “ways of working” on this internal team.
+My role was to oversee the program; design the overall structure for the work; design, produce, and facilitate the full-cohort convenings and other touchpoints such as leader and member application processes, program onboarding, tools, templates, and resources; develop and manage internal processes and resources (such as mechanisms for tracking recruitment, engagement tracking dashboards, etc); as well as managing and mentoring the program team who support and coordinate the work of the Project Teams and developing and maintaining our “ways of working” on this internal team.

 To date there have been 65 Project Teams made up of 375+ individual leaders in education.
 The program has regularly received high marks from participants with an average NPS of 42 and with 90% of folks saying that the benefits of participating were worth the time invested.